DJCordhose/mlops-drift/docs/story.md

       * change feature set to avoid overfitting
       * train with new data
       * validation still fails, might need to change required properties
-1. Option II - we have _no new data_
+1. Option II - we have _no new data with new ground truth_
    1. Re-engineer model: https://colab.research.google.com/github/djcordhose/mlops-drift/blob/main/notebooks/train.ipynb?hl=en
       * change feature set to avoid overfitting
       * train with old data